uci-inf-133/a2-tweets-amsicat3025/readme.txt

     My old CS 122b HW (we added rows to an HTML table dynamically, though we used jquery and it was based off an array of SQL query results)

+    ChatGPT Queries for Debugging:
+    Q: Why is my Vega-Lite chart not showing up/showing up at the wrong time?
+    A: Because you invoked it at a specific part.

+    Q: Why is my distance ending up weird?
+I've tested it and the formula seems right.
+    A: It might end up as NaN sometimes, so you should check for it.

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
    I consulted with Isabella Phong Nguyen to check our answers for Part 1 and Part 2 against each other.